dimarkov/aibandits/README.md

 ```
 and follow the official instructions for installing [jax](https://github.com/google/jax).
 If you have GPU availible we recomend installing the jax version with GPU support, as this
 would speed up the execution of the code by an order of the magnitute.
+The last version
+which was used and tested on the provided code is jax 1.68 (with support for cuda 11.1).

 ## Usage
 The notebooks folder contains examples of code usage and scripts to reproduce the figures